aewebsolutions/laravel-translator/README.md

 ## Cache
 In order to reduce database queries, groups should be stored in cache.
 Just look inside `conf/translator.php` and make sure that `$cache` is set `TRUE`.
 Laravel Translation uses your application's cache settings.

-If you are using (as you should) provided repository to create, update or delete translations, then **cache does not need to be flush manually**.
-Just be sure that `cache_auto_flush` is set `TRUE` and cache will be automatically flushed only for compromised groups each time a Translator's `created`, `updated` or `deleted` event is fired.
+If you are using (as you should) provided repository to create, update or delete translations, then **cache does not need to be flushed manually**.
+Just be sure that `cache_auto_flush` is set `TRUE` and cache will be automatically flushed only for compromised groups each time Translator's `created`, `updated` or `deleted` events are fired.

 ## Methods